stepleton/cameo/aphid/selector/MANUAL.md

 ## Potential improvements

-#### 1. Pressing the power button should shut down the Lisa

-At present, the Selector ignores the power button.
-A full-featured Lisa shutdown should eject diskettes from floppy drives and dim the display before turning off the Lisa.

-#### 2. The Selector should eject its boot disk if it is booted from a floppy

-A floppy disk that boots the Selector will not be readable to common Lisa operating systems, and if it remains in the disk drive after one of those operating systems boots, it may be possible to format the disk by accident.

-#### 3. It should be possible to copy drive images between two Cameo/Aphids
+#### 1. It should be possible to copy drive images between two Cameo/Aphids

-#### 4. It should be possible to transfer drive images over the serial port
+#### 2. It should be possible to transfer drive images over the serial port

 It's possible that the best place for both of these features is a separate computer program.
 When the Selector boots, the entire Selector program is loaded into memory, and bundling in more features mean longer load times.

-#### 5. There should be a way to password-protect the interactive interface

-In public settings, an observer watching the "countdown delay" part of the autoboot process may be tempted to interrupt the autoboot and peruse the drive image catalogue.
-While it would offer little practical security, a password challenge prior to entering the main interactive interface could e.g. help prevent computer museum guests from disabling interactive exhibits, whether on purpose or by accident.

-#### 6. There should be a way to run scripts besides the autoboot mechanism
+#### 3. There should be a way to run scripts besides the autoboot mechanism

 At present, the only way to run a custom script is to enable the autoboot mechanism and then manually edit the autoboot script in the key/value editor.
 Custom scripts may be useful for purposes besides autobooting, and it may be useful to be able to invoke a custom script manually.

-#### 7. The Selector should be able to install itself onto boot media
+#### 4. The Selector should be able to install itself onto boot media

 [The BLU program](http://sigmasevensystems.com/BLU.html) can install itself onto hard drives and floppy disks.
 It may not be so difficult for the Selector